jwzhou1/Analyzing-the-Red-black-tree/README.md

                L----30(RED)
 ```

-I want to confirm whether this Red-Black Tree is correct, we can still go to University of San Francisco Red-Black tree visualization (https://www.cs.usfca.edu/~galles/visualization/RedBlack.html) to confirm it.
+Similarly, I would need to verify the correctness of this Red-Black Tree implementation.

 <img src="images/sample2.png" alt="sample2"/>

 You can see that the program's generated Red-Black Tree is exactly the same as the Tree from Red-Black Tree visualization.

-Throughout the process of implementing Red-Black Trees in Python, I encountered several significant challenges:
+As I delved into implementing Red-Black Trees in Python, I came across a series of significant hurdles:

-**Challenge 1: Node Color Representation**
+**Obstacle 1: Node Color Representation**
-Effectively representing node colors in Python was one of the primary challenges.
-In Python, conventional boolean values (True and False) are typically used for binary color representations.
-However, Red-Black Trees require three colors - red, black, and a sentinel color for null leaves.
-Selecting a suitable color representation demanded careful consideration as it directly impacted the code's readability and maintainability.
+Representing node colors effectively in Python proved to be a major challenge.
+Python typically relies on boolean values (True and False) for binary color representations, but Red-Black Trees require three colors: red, black, and a sentinel color for null leaves.
+Selecting the appropriate color representation demanded careful thought, as it directly influenced the code's readability and maintainability.

-**Challenge 2: Rotations and Parent-Child Relationships**
+**Obstacle 2: Rotations and Parent-Child Relationships**
-The cornerstone of Red-Black Trees lies in rotation operations, specifically left and right rotations.
-These rotations are vital for maintaining tree balance during insertion and deletion operations.
-Understanding the intricacies of these rotations and ensuring accurate maintenance of parent-child relationships presented significant challenges.
-Additionally, it was crucial to implement these rotations efficiently, as they played a critical role in the overall performance of Red-Black Trees.
+The foundation of Red-Black Trees lies in rotation operations, particularly left and right rotations.
+These rotations play a crucial role in maintaining tree balance during insertion and deletion operations.
+Understanding the intricacies of these rotations and ensuring accurate maintenance of parent-child relationships posed significant challenges.
+Moreover, it was essential to implement these rotations efficiently, as they significantly impacted the overall performance of Red-Black Trees.

-**Challenge 3: Node Insertion and Deletion**
+**Obstacle 3: Node Insertion and Deletion**
 Implementing node insertion and deletion while preserving the Red-Black Tree properties proved to be the most demanding aspect of the project.
 Ensuring that the insertion and deletion processes maintained color balance and tree order required meticulous attention to detail.
 Handling various cases, including node colors, parent-child relationships, and tree balancing after insertions and deletions, demanded rigorous problem-solving and intellectual effort.

-**Challenge 4: Handling Special Cases**
+**Obstacle 4: Handling Special Cases**
-Red-Black Trees are governed by specific rules to ensure balance and correctness.
-Managing special cases, such as root changes during insertion or maintaining balance after deletion, was challenging.
+Red-Black Trees adhere to specific rules to ensure balance and correctness.
+Managing special cases, such as root changes during insertion or maintaining balance after deletion, presented challenges.
 These cases demanded a thorough understanding of the underlying principles and careful coding to ensure that all properties of Red-Black Trees were consistently preserved.

-**Challenge 5: Recursion and Complexity Analysis**
+**Obstacle 5: Recursion and Complexity Analysis**
 During the implementation of Red-Black Trees in Python, I encountered several situations where recursion was necessary.
 Understanding the depth of recursion and analyzing the time complexity of operations were essential to ensure that the implementation remained efficient and scalable.

+By overcoming these challenges, I gained a deeper understanding of Red-Black Trees and honed my coding skills in Python.
+The process was intellectually stimulating, and the final implementation was a testament to my persistence and problem-solving abilities.

 ## Summary

- I have delved into the intricacies of this self-balancing binary search tree and made several key findings during my research.
+During my investigation into the self-balancing binary search tree known as Red-Black Trees, I came across several noteworthy discoveries.

-Red-Black Trees are an essential data structure that offer a balance between efficient operations and ease of maintenance.
-Through my exploration, I learned that Red-Black Trees maintain a balance between their left and right subtrees, ensuring that the longest path from the root to any leaf is no more than twice the shortest path.
-This property guarantees a logarithmic time complexity for search, insertion, and deletion operations, making Red-Black Trees an efficient choice for a wide range of applications.
+Red-Black Trees serve as a crucial data structure, striking a balance between operational efficiency and ease of maintenance.
+One of the fundamental aspects I learned about them is their ability to maintain balance between left and right subtrees, ensuring that the longest path from the root to any leaf is at most twice the length of the shortest path.
+This characteristic guarantees logarithmic time complexity for search, insertion, and deletion operations, making Red-Black Trees an excellent choice for various applications.

-One of my significant findings was regarding the importance of color-coding nodes in Red-Black Trees.
-By augmenting each node with a color attribute, either red or black, Red-Black Trees ensure that no two consecutive red nodes exist along any path in the tree.
-This constraint plays a vital role in preserving the balanced nature of the tree and helps in maintaining efficient search and manipulation operations.
+A key insight I uncovered revolves around the significance of color-coding nodes within Red-Black Trees.
+By assigning each node a color, either red or black, these trees ensure that no two consecutive red nodes exist along any path in the structure.
+This particular constraint plays a crucial role in preserving the tree's balance and contributes to efficient search and manipulation operations.

-Another critical aspect of Red-Black Trees that I discovered is the process of rebalancing after insertions and deletions.
-When a new node is inserted or a node is deleted, it might lead to a violation of the Red-Black properties.
-To restore the balance, a series of rotations and color flips are performed along the path from the modified node to the root.
-These rebalancing operations help maintain the logarithmic height of the tree and ensure that the Red-Black properties are preserved.
+Furthermore, I discovered the importance of the rebalancing process that follows insertions and deletions in Red-Black Trees.
+Whenever a new node is inserted or removed, it might lead to violations of the Red-Black properties.
+To rectify this and restore balance, a series of rotations and color flips are applied along the path from the modified node to the root.
+These rebalancing operations help maintain the tree's logarithmic height and ensure that the Red-Black properties remain intact.

-Throughout my research, I encountered the trade-offs between Red-Black Trees and other balanced binary search trees, such as AVL Trees and B-Trees.
-I learned that Red-Black Trees strike a balance between the complexity of AVL Trees and the simplicity of Binary Search Trees, making them well-suited for a wide range of applications.
-While AVL Trees offer stricter balance guarantees, they come with higher overhead due to more frequent rotations.
-On the other hand, B-Trees are optimized for disk storage and large datasets but might be less efficient in-memory scenarios.
+Throughout my research, I encountered the trade-offs between Red-Black Trees and other balanced binary search trees like AVL Trees and B-Trees.
+I found that Red-Black Trees strike a balance between the complexity of AVL Trees and the simplicity of Binary Search Trees, making them a versatile option for various applications.
+While AVL Trees offer stricter balance guarantees, they come with more overhead due to frequent rotations.
+Conversely, B-Trees are optimized for disk storage and handling large datasets but may not be as efficient for in-memory scenarios.

-In conclusion, my findings in Red-Black Trees highlighted their significance as a balanced binary search tree data structure.
-I gained a deep understanding of their properties, rebalancing mechanisms, and trade-offs compared to other similar data structures.
-Red-Black Trees provide an efficient and balanced approach to data organization and manipulation, making them a valuable tool for a diverse set of applications, from associative arrays to database indexing.
-My research has strengthened my knowledge of data structures and their real-world applications, allowing me to approach future challenges with a more informed and analytical perspective.
+In conclusion, my study of Red-Black Trees emphasized their significance as a balanced binary search tree data structure.
+I gained a profound understanding of their properties, rebalancing mechanisms, and trade-offs compared to other similar data structures.
+Red-Black Trees provide an efficient and balanced approach to organizing and manipulating data, making them invaluable for a wide array of applications, from associative arrays to database indexing.
+This research has deepened my knowledge of data structures and their practical applications, enabling me to tackle future challenges with a well-informed and analytical perspective.

 ## Reference
 [1] Red-black tree.
 In Wikipedia.
 Retrieved July 15, 2023, from https://en.wikipedia.org/wiki/Red%E2%80%93black_tree
+[2] Bayer, Rudolf (1972).
+"Symmetric binary B-Trees: Data structure and maintenance algorithms".
+Acta Informatica.
+1 (4): 290–306. doi:10.1007/BF00289509.
+S2CID 28836825.
-[2] Huja, H. Red-Black Tree.
+[3] Huja, H. Red-Black Tree.
 Medium.
 Retrieved July 15, 2023, from https://hardikahuja99.medium.com/red-black-tree-8cf904034a90
+[4] Guibas, Leonidas J.; Sedgewick, Robert (1978).
+"A Dichromatic Framework for Balanced Trees".
+Proceedings of the 19th Annual Symposium on Foundations of Computer Science. pp. 8–21. doi:10.1109/SFCS.1978.3
+[5] Andersson, Arne (1993, August).
+"Balanced search trees made simple".
+In Dehne, Frank; Sack, Jörg-Rüdiger; Santoro, Nicola; Whitesides, Sue (eds.).
+Algorithms and Data Structures (Proceedings).
+Lecture Notes in Computer Science.
+Vol. 709.
+Springer-Verlag Berlin Heidelberg. pp. 60–71.
+CiteSeerX 10.1.1.118.6192. doi:10.1007/3-540-57155-8_236.
+ISBN 978-3-540-57155-1.
+[6] Okasaki, Chris (1999, January).
+"Red–black trees in a functional setting".
+Journal of Functional Programming.
+9 (4): 471–477. doi:10.1017/S0956796899003494.
+ISSN 1469-7653.
+S2CID 20298262.
+[7] Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L.; Stein, Clifford (2001).
+"Red–Black Trees".
+Introduction to Algorithms (2nd ed.).
+MIT Press. pp. 273–301.
+ISBN 978-0-262-03293-3.
+[8] Sedgewick, R. (2008).
+Left-leaning Red-Black Trees Robert Sedgewick.
-[3] JavaTpoint.
+[9] JavaTpoint.
 Red-Black Tree.
 Retrieved July 15, 2023, from https://www.javatpoint.com/red-black-tree
-[4] OpenGenus IQ.
+[10] OpenGenus IQ.
 Time and Space Complexity of Red-Black Tree.
 Retrieved July 15, 2023, from https://iq.opengenus.org/time-and-space-complexity-of-red-black-tree/
+[11] Wikipedia contributors.
+(2021, November).
+AVL tree.
+In Wikipedia, The Free Encyclopedia.
+Retrieved July 15, 2023, from https://en.wikipedia.org/wiki/AVL_tree
+[12] Wikipedia contributors.
+(2023, March).
+B-tree.
+In Wikipedia, The Free Encyclopedia.
+Retrieved July 15, 2023, from https://en.wikipedia.org/wiki/B-tree
-[5] Leung, C. Red-Black Trees.
+[13] Leung, C. Red-Black Trees.
 In Data Structures and Algorithms: A Comprehensive Guide.
 Retrieved July 15, 2023, from https://catherine-leung.gitbook.io/data-strutures-and-algorithms/red-black-trees
-[6] GeeksforGeeks.
+[14] GeeksforGeeks.
 Deletion in Red-Black Tree.
 GeeksforGeeks.
 Retrieved July 15, 2023, from https://www.geeksforgeeks.org/deletion-in-red-black-tree/
-[7] Li, C. (2021, September 15).
+[15] Li, C. (2021, September 15).
 Algorithms and Data Structures - Chapter 14.
 University of Science and Technology of China. http://staff.ustc.edu.cn/~csli/graduate/algorithms/book6/chap14.htm
-[8] Sanjiv, K. Search Algorithms.
+[16] Sanjiv, K. Search Algorithms.
 Retrieved July 15, 2023, from http://www.cs.umsl.edu/~sanjiv/classes/cs3130/lectures/search1.pdf
-[9] Coding Ninjas.
+[17] Coding Ninjas.
 Introduction to Red-Black Trees.
 Coding Ninjas Studio.
 Retrieved July 15, 2023, from https://www.codingninjas.com/studio/library/introduction-to-red-black-trees
-[10] Borzoo Esmailloo.
+[18] Borzoo Esmailloo.
 (2020, May 3).
 Augmenting Red-Black Trees.
 Medium.
 Retrieved July 15, 2023, from https://medium.com/swlh/augmenting-red-black-trees-d9b4cd7635f8
-[11] Baeldung.
+[19] Baeldung.
 Red-Black Trees and Their Applications.
 Baeldung.
 Retrieved July 15, 2023, from https://www.baeldung.com/cs/red-black-trees-applications
-[12] GeeksforGeeks.
+[20] GeeksforGeeks.
 Applications, Advantages, and Disadvantages of Red-Black Tree.
 GeeksforGeeks.
 Retrieved July 15, 2023, from https://www.geeksforgeeks.org/applications-advantages-and-disadvantages-of-red-black-tree/
-[13] Byorgey, B. Counting Inversions via Rank Queries.
+[21] Byorgey, B. Counting Inversions via Rank Queries.
 Brent's Blog.
 Retrieved July 15, 2023, from https://byorgey.wordpress.com/2019/12/18/counting-inversions-via-rank-queries/
+[22] AskPython.
+Red-Black Tree in Python.
+AskPython.
+Retrieved July 15, 2023, from https://www.askpython.com/python/examples/red-black-tree-in-python
-[14] Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
+[23] Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 2009.
 Introduction to Algorithms, Third Edition (3rd. ed.).
 The MIT Press.
-[15] Andrew Carnegie Mellon University.
+[24] Andrew Carnegie Mellon University.
 RedBlackTree.
 JavaDocs.
 Carnegie Mellon University. https://www.andrew.cmu.edu/user/mm6/95-771/examples/RedBlackTreeProject/dist/javadoc/redblacktreeproject/RedBlackTree.html#inOrderTraversal(redblacktreeproject.RedBlackNode)
-[16] CodesDope.
+[25] CodesDope.
 Data Structures - Red-Black Trees Deletion.
 CodesDope.
 Retrieved July 15, 2023, from https://www.codesdope.com/course/data-structures-red-black-trees-deletion/
-[17] AskPython.
-Red-Black Tree in Python.
-AskPython.
-Retrieved July 15, 2023, from https://www.askpython.com/python/examples/red-black-tree-in-python
-[18] Wikipedia contributors.
-(2021, November).
-AVL tree.
-In Wikipedia, The Free Encyclopedia.
-Retrieved July 15, 2023, from https://en.wikipedia.org/wiki/AVL_tree
-[19] Wikipedia contributors.
-(2023, March).
-B-tree.
-In Wikipedia, The Free Encyclopedia.
-Retrieved July 15, 2023, from https://en.wikipedia.org/wiki/B-tree
-[20] Bayer, Rudolf (1972).
-"Symmetric binary B-Trees: Data structure and maintenance algorithms".
-Acta Informatica.
-1 (4): 290–306. doi:10.1007/BF00289509.
-S2CID 28836825.
-[21]  Guibas, Leonidas J.; Sedgewick, Robert (1978).
-"A Dichromatic Framework for Balanced Trees".
-Proceedings of the 19th Annual Symposium on Foundations of Computer Science. pp. 8–21. doi:10.1109/SFCS.1978.3
-[22] Andersson, Arne (1993, August).
-"Balanced search trees made simple".
-In Dehne, Frank; Sack, Jörg-Rüdiger; Santoro, Nicola; Whitesides, Sue (eds.).
-Algorithms and Data Structures (Proceedings).
-Lecture Notes in Computer Science.
-Vol. 709.
-Springer-Verlag Berlin Heidelberg. pp. 60–71.
-CiteSeerX 10.1.1.118.6192. doi:10.1007/3-540-57155-8_236.
-ISBN 978-3-540-57155-1.
-[23] Okasaki, Chris (1999, January).
-"Red–black trees in a functional setting".
-Journal of Functional Programming.
-9 (4): 471–477. doi:10.1017/S0956796899003494.
-ISSN 1469-7653.
-S2CID 20298262.
-[24] Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L.; Stein, Clifford (2001).
-"Red–Black Trees".
-Introduction to Algorithms (2nd ed.).
-MIT Press. pp. 273–301.
-ISBN 978-0-262-03293-3.
-[25] Sedgewick, R. (2008).
-Left-leaning Red-Black Trees Robert Sedgewick.